“This post may contain affiliate links. Please read my disclosure for more info.

 Here we’ll show exactly what it’s like working for Postmates.
 How to get started, what a typical day delivering for Postmates is like, and the bottom line – how much can you make in a week with Postmates.

-But one reason Postmates and other delivery services have become so popular is because they’ve made delivering food so easy for drivers.
+But a big reason Postmates and other delivery services have become so popular is because they’ve made delivering food so easy for drivers.

 - Drivers no longer need to walk up to someone’s dark porch with a pocket full of cash.
 Since all money is exchanged through the app, you don’t even handle cash.